alecglassford/call-collect/docs/INSTALL.md

 1. [Create a Zeit account, or login if you already have one.](https://zeit.co/login)

 2. [Go to the tokens page in your account settings.](https://zeit.co/account/tokens) Type "call-collect" (or any other memorable name) into the box that says "Create a new token by entering its name…" and hit enter.
 It should show up in the list above.
-Click "reveal" next to your new token and copy the "Secret" string of text that shows up (it should look like `oDGiEsH7irIvB5871buaVMzs`) and paste it into the box below:
+Click "copy" next to your new token (or click "reveal" then copy the "Secret" string of text that shows up, which should look like `oDGiEsH7irIvB5871buaVMzs`).
+Paste it into the box below:

     <p class="user-input">🗝 Your Zeit Now token: <input id="now-token" type="text"></p>